1. Resume examples

 • What type of layout and formatting rules to follow

-This resume format is good for trainers that have worked mostly at fitness companies, gyms and similar organizations.
+This resume format is good for trainers who have worked mostly at fitness companies, gyms and similar organizations.
 It's also especially good if you have some prestigious or well-known employers on that list.
-This resume is format makes the work experience section quite large, using numerous bullet points to showcase achievements at your past jobs.
+This resume format makes the work experience section quite large, using numerous bullet points to showcase achievements at your past jobs.

 This resume format moves the skills section up in priority and makes it larger, ensuring that the hiring manager sees your important professional abilities first and pays more attention to them.
 At the end of the day, only you can determine which resume format is best for you.
 It's fair to say, however, that most candidates go with reverse chronological (it's also the default format in our resume examples).